 Provision of information

-Employers will also be required to take reasonable steps to ensure that workers are given specified information in relation to their rights to guaranteed hours, within two weeks of the worker starting employment or becoming a qualifying worker.
+Employers will also be required to take reasonable steps to ensure that workers are provided with specified information regarding their rights to guaranteed hours within two weeks of the worker commencing employment or becoming a qualifying worker.

-To meet the definition of ‘qualifying worker’ the individual will need to satisfy certain criteria including:
+To meet the definition of ‘qualifying worker’, the individual will need to satisfy specific criteria, including:

 - Working under a zero or low hours contract during the reference period.